-Equally significant for global engagement is the winner of the Arab Culture in Other Languages category, German academic, Arabist, and translator Stefan Weidner, for his anthology Der arabische Diwan: Die schönsten Gedichte aus vorislamischer Zeit (Aufbau).
+The winner of the Arab Culture in Other Languages category was German academic, Arabist, and translator Stefan Weidner, for his anthology Der arabische Diwan: Die schönsten Gedichte aus vorislamischer Zeit (Aufbau).
 His work represents the most extensive collection of early Arabic poetry in the German-speaking world since the 19th century and, notably, marks the first international translation of work by Arab women poets from the pre-Islamic and early Islamic periods.

 Nele Holdack, Publishing Director for Moderne Classics and Die Andere Bibliothek at Aufbau Verlag, publisher of Stefan Weidner’s Der Arabische Diwan shared her thoughts on the win: